The Williams College Web Archive collects:

 - Web-based materials donated to Special Collections

-Students and faculty are encouraged to submit URLs for websites, blogs, and social media presences to Special Collections for inclusion in the archive.
+Students, faculty, staff, and alumni are encouraged to submit URLs for websites, blogs, and social media presences to Special Collections for inclusion in the archive.
 For more information about Special Collections’ web archiving, please contact us.

 Our goal is to create an archival copy- essentially a snapshot- of how the site appeared at a particular point in time.
 Depending on the collection, we preserve as much of the site as possible to provide context for future researchers, including: